sebdeckers/base-drafts/draft-ietf-quic-http.md

 SETTINGS frame was received, clients SHOULD discard any cached values and use the defaults above on the next connection.

-### LINK {#frame-link}
+### PUSH_PROMISE {#frame-push-promise}

-The LINK frame (type=0x05) is used to associate the multiple streams which might be used in the course of making and responding to an HTTP request over QUIC.
-When server push is being used, it also carries a request header set from server to client, similar to PUSH_PROMISE in HTTP/2.
-It defines the following
+The PUSH_PROMISE frame (type=0x05) is used to carry a request header set from server to client, similar to PUSH_PROMISE in HTTP/2, and identify the Push Control Stream on which the server intends to send the response.
+It defines the following flags:
-flags:

 Delta (0x01):
 : Indicates the length and interpretation of the Stream Reference field.